-Financial aid students who receive a Pell Grant, a Cal Grant A, or a Cal Grant B will have these grants reduced if they receive a fee refund as a result of their deficit load program.
+Financial aid students who receive a Pell Grant, a Cal Grant A, or a Cal Grant B or a University Scholarship will have these grants reduced if they receive a fee refund as a result of their deficit load program.
 In most cases, the financial aid reduction will exceed the fee refund.
-Pell Grant and Cal Grant recipients should consult with the Office of Financial Aid and Scholarships prior to applying for a deficit load.
+Pell Grant, Cal Grant, and UCSB Scholarship recipients should consult with the Office of Financial Aid and Scholarships prior to applying for a deficit load.
 Students who are approved for a permanent deficit load automatically receive the fee refund and do not have the opportunity to decline it.
-Students who are on a deficit load program for only one guarter can choose whether to apply for a fee refund.
+Students who are on a deficit load program for only one quarter can choose whether to apply for a fee refund.

 Even if they don't file for an approved deficit load and don't get a fee refund, students receiving Pell Grants or Cal Grant B Access Grants (also known as Cal B Stipends) will have those grants reduced if they are enrolled in less than 12 units.
+UCSB Scholarship recipients will be ineligible for those awards if enrolled in less than 6 units.
 This enrollment measurement is taken on census date, the 15th class date of each quarter.